Quaker Philadelphia 1683-1776

 |Philadelphia Beer: A Heady History of Brewing in the Cradle of Liberty: Rich A. Wagner: ISBN: 978-1609494544||Amazon|

 Tammany: Philadelphia's Gift to New York

 All the bad things they say about Tammany Hall are somewhat true.
-William Penn, George Washington and Aaron Burr can be happy that Tammany Hall is now mostly a New York tradition, its Philadelphia origins long forgotten.
+William Penn, George Washington, and Aaron Burr can be happy that Tammany Hall is now mostly a New York tradition, its Philadelphia origins long were forgotten.